DreadLabs/typo3extension/README.rst

 - You are using SSH to access the remote servers.
 - You're using `git`:code: to accomplish source code management tasks.
 - Deployment is only possible if you have committed your work and created an appropriate tag.
-The latter is not required as a deployment also can be done based upon a SHA1 commit object.
+The latter is not required but recommended as a deployment also can be done based upon a SHA1 commit object.